Technical progress is the progress of society, he believed. Social progress: concept, criteria

 In the development of the social division of labor and the growth of its productivity;

-In the new achievements of science;
+In new achievements of science;

-In improving the living conditions of people.
+In improving people's living conditions.

 1. Complicated social organizations of society (G. Spencer),

-2. Changes in the system of social relations and the type of regulation of social relations (Tennis),
+2. Changes in the system of social connections and type of regulation public relations(Tennis),

 3. Changes in the nature of production and consumption (W. Rostow, D. Bell),

-2. from the dictate of the collective;
+2. from the dictates of the collective;

 3. from any exploitation;

-4. from the isolation of living space;
+4. from closed living space;

-So, world social progress today includes:
+Thus, global social progress today includes:

-· Weakening of confrontation between people;
+· weakening confrontation between people;

-· People's desire for peace and cooperation;
+· people's desire for peace and cooperation;

-· Approval of political democracy;
+· approval of political democracy;

-· Growth of morality, humanity, spirituality of people;
+· growth of morality, humanity, spirituality of people;

-· Improvement of human relations themselves;
+· improvement of human relations themselves;

-• increasing liberation of a person;
+· increasing liberation of man;

 N.I.
-Kareev: the main areas of sociological creativity
+Kareev: main areas of sociological creativity

 N.K.
 Mikhailovsky on social progress

-Signs social institution in christianity
+Signs social institution in Christianity

 Progress and regression in morality